Information, misinformation, disinfo, malinfo, real news, fake news, propaganda, and how to tell the difference

 Value of news analysis

-News commentary or analysis can be beneficial in discovering the big picture or further implications—as long as it is labeled as opinion.
+News commentary or analysis can help you discover the big picture or further implications—as long as it is labeled as opinion.
 Newspapers and other news aggregators often have a regular column for editorials and other opinion pieces.

 Note: these information pieces are not news but one person’s point of view.
 Learn the facts relevant to the topic first, then explore the commentary.